devgateway/www.developmentgateway.org/_posts/2012-02-01-fourth-amp-best-practices-workshop-held-in-dakar.md

 created: 1328128422
 old_path: news/fourth-amp-best-practices-workshop-held-dakar
 title: Fourth AMP Best Practices Workshop Held In Dakar
-lede: The 4th Aid Management Platform (AMP) Best Practices Workshop was held from Jan.
+excerpt: The 4th Aid Management Platform (AMP) Best Practices Workshop was held from Jan.
 24-26 in Dakar, Senegal.
 More than 90 people attended from nineteen AMP countries and several observer countries (you can view photos on our new Flickr photostream).
 thumbnail: assets/featured-images/dakar-workshop.jpg